erkobridee/nx-nextjs/docs/project-creation-commands.md

 - update the `tsconfig.json` to expose the full content of the lib
 - update the lib configuration on the `workspace.json`
+- update the apps to use the shared assets lib content
+  - the imported images
+  - map the styles to load from the lib
+  - on the `nextjs` app update the `next.config.js` to keep the `favicon.ico` synced with the lib